jaseknighter/splnkr/README.md

       * *direction*: the direction of the *voice*
       * *level*: the amplitude of the *voice*
     * *dev*/*just friends*: TBD
-* (J) option/place value selection: depending on the configuration of the selected option/mode/param, this ui group is used to ether select from a list of options or a place value (see *number selection* ui groups below for details about place values.).
+* (J) option/place value selection: depending on the configuration of the selected option/mode/param, this ui group is used to ether select from a list of options or a place value (see *number selection* ui groups below for details about place values).
 * number selection ui groups:
   * (G) *decimal place value* selectors: one or more decimal place number selection may be assigned to a sequencer value. decimal place values are defined going from left to right from the *decimal point* button (*I*):
     * tenths, hundredths, thousandths, etc